bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 such as strings, lists, arrays, enums (enumerations), or structs (records), have to be represented in terms of integers and floating-point numbers.

-Recall that a linear memory is an uninitialized region of bytes declared within a module.
+For example, for a function to accept a string, the string argument might be represented as two separate arguments: an integer offset into a memory and an integer representing the length of the string.
-So, a string argument might be represented as two separate arguments: an integer offset into a memory, and an integer representing the length of the string.
+Recall that a (linear) memory is an uninitialized region of bytes declared within a module.

 In pseudocode, a type signature for a string-manipulating function might look like: